kstenerud/concise-encoding/cte-specification.md

 All characters in a CTE document **MUST** be [text-safe](ce-structure.md#text-safety).
 Text-unsafe characters **MUST** only be represented using [escape sequences](#escape-sequences) (where allowed).
 Validation of text-safety **MUST** occur before processing escape-sequences.
 All other validation of string-like values **MUST** occur **after** decoding any escape sequences contained within.

-Whitespace is used to separate elements in a container.
-In maps, the key and value portions of a key-value pair are separated by an equals character (`=`) and possible whitespace.
-The key-value pairs themselves are separated by whitespace.
-Extraneous whitespace is ignored.
+[Structural whitespace](#structural-whitespace-characters) is used to separate elements in a container.
+In maps, the key and value portions of a key-value pair are separated by an equals character (`=`) and possible [structural whitespace](#structural-whitespace-characters).
+The key-value pairs themselves are separated by [structural whitespace](#structural-whitespace-characters).
+Extraneous [structural whitespace](#structural-whitespace-characters) is ignored.

 **Examples**: